Matt Piszczek (gl3558)

 Select Conference Recent Presentations

 • Piszczek, M.M., & Dwertmann, D.J.G.
 Work-to-family conflict across the lifespan: Relationships with turnover intentions and psychological well-being.
-Poster to be presented at the 2023 Age in the Workplace Meeting, ISM University of Management and Economics, Vilnius, Lithuania.
+Poster presented November 2023 at the Age in the Workplace Meeting, ISM University of Management and Economics, Vilnius, Lithuania.

 Awards: